bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 So, that's...
 Okay.
 So, there was a block in, like, say 2009, that starts with the number 1,900,000 something.
-So, by the time we actually get to block number 1,900,000, and that number has to be put in the Coinbase, there's a risk that it was a pretty, that's not gonna happen, right?
+So, by the time we actually get to block number 1,900,000, and that number has to be put in the coinbase, there's a risk that it was a pretty, that's not gonna happen, right?

+Sjors Provoost: 00:23:16

 Normally this would not happen,

-Sjors Provoost: 00:23:16

-But in theory, somebody could put, would have to put the same number in it.
+But in theory, somebody would have to put the same number in it.

 Aaron van Wirdum: 00:23:21